Unlocking Opportunities: How to Navigate the Govt RFP Process Effectively

 The Role of Compliance in RFP Success

 Mandatory requirements vs. desirable features: RFPs distinguish between "shall" (mandatory) and "should" (desired).
-Address 100% of "shall" requirements and 80%+ of "should" features to position yourself in the competitive range.
+Addressing 100% of "shall" requirements is essential, while addressing "should" features strengthens your competitive position.

 Strategies for Identifying Lucrative RFP Opportunities